Enhancing Lexicon-Based Text Embeddings with Large Language Models: Introduction

 Built on these techniques, we introduce \ours, a framework designed to generate low-dimensional lexicon-based embeddings that achieve impressive results across a variety of tasks.
 Specifically, our experiments demonstrate that \ours outperforms dense embeddings on the Massive Text Embedding Benchmark (MTEB)~\citep{mteb}, achieving state-of-the-art (SOTA) zero-shot performance among models trained exclusively on public data, as of December 1, 2024.
+These results demonstrate that sparse lexicon-based embeddings can perform competitively with dense embeddings across a diverse range of tasks.
 Qualitative examples also illustrate that \ours produces grounded and meaningful representations.
-Further analysis demonstrates that \ours, even when using 2000 clusters, still outperforms embeddings that leverage the original vocabulary space.
-Moreover, combining \ours with dense embeddings achieves SOTA performance on the retrieval subset of MTEB (specifically, BEIR).
+Our analysis also shows that \ours, even when using 2000 clusters, still outperforms embeddings that leverage the original vocabulary space.
+Efficiency can be further improved through Top-K pruning: by retaining only the top 256 of 4000 dimensions at inference time, \ours maintains high performance with minimal degradation.
+This sparsification requires no specialized training (e.g., Matryoshka Representation Learning~\cite{mrl}) and arises naturally from its lexicon-based design.
+Finally, combining \ours with dense embeddings achieves SOTA performance on the retrieval subset of MTEB (specifically, BEIR).